Skip to main content

 When you invoke the streaming endpoints, the server will send back a sequence of data chunks with the appropriate format based on the agent type.

-• For Tool Agent and Task Agent streams, the system uses text/plain content type.
+• For Tool Agent and RAG Agent streams (/invoke-stream), the system uses text/event-stream content type.

-• For RAG Agent streams, the system also uses text/plain content type.
+• For Task Agent streams (/invoke-task-stream), the system uses text/plain content type.

-In all cases, each line in the response body is a self-contained JSON object, followed by a newline character.
-The stream is terminated by a special chunk with type response.completed
+In all cases, the payload is newline-delimited JSON (NDJSON): each line in the response body is a self-contained JSON object, followed by a newline character.
+The stream is terminated by a special chunk with type response.completed.

 Processing Streamed Data